As states race to launch sports betting, calls grow for Congress to protect games' integrity

 "Universities are going to have pay a lot to make sure they're protected," he added, explaining why the NCAA in particular had remained opposed to legalized sports betting.
 "If they don't find a way to protect them with resources to make sure there is proper compliance, you’re going to face some major scandals down the road."

-Both states, teams, and leagues, however, stand to gain financially from the development, which could help the factions work together.
+States, teams and leagues, however, ALL stand to gain financially from the development, which could help the factions work together.

-"I think everyone that owns a top four professional sports team saw the value of their team double," Mark Cuban, the billionaire tech mogul who owns the Dallas Mavericks NBA franchise, told CNBC.
+"I think everyone that owns a top four professional sports team saw the value of their team double," Mark Cuban, the billionaire tech mogul who owns the NBA'S Dallas Mavericks, told CNBC.